SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Rarity answers with delight in her eyes, "Yes!"

-The two ponies hug as everypony else D'awws in response.
+The two ponies hug as everypony else d'awws in response.

 [Ashy](https://www.fimfiction.net/user/499793/ashley1227) shows up and takes a selfie with Fluttershy and then they hug.